 Tips for Evaluating Capital Investments

-• Consider working with an experienced financial advisor if you are evaluating a proposed investment.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Consider working with an experienced financial advisor if you are evaluating a proposed investment.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/cnythzl, ©iStock.com/andrey shalari, ©iStock.com/FG Trade